awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

   + `sagemakerRole`—Amazon SageMaker assumes this IAM role to perform tasks on your behalf\.
 For example, for model training, it reads data from S3 and writes training results \(model artifacts\) to S3\.
 **Note**
 This example implicitly creates an Amazon SageMaker client\.
 To create this client, you must provide your credentials\.
-The API uses these credentials to authenticate requests, such as requests to create a training job and API calls for deploying the model using Amazon SageMaker hosting services, to Amazon SageMaker\.
+The API uses these credentials to authenticate requests to Amazon SageMaker\.
+For example, it uses the credentials to authenticate requests to create a training job and API calls for deploying the model using Amazon SageMaker hosting services\.
   + After the `KMeansSageMakerEstimator` object has been created, you set the following parameters, are used in model training:
     + The number of clusters that the k\-means algorithm should create during model training\.
-You specify 10 clusters, one for each digit, 0\-9\.
+You specify 10 clusters, one for each digit, 0 through 9\.
     + Identifies that each input image has 784 features \(each handwritten number is a 28 x 28\-pixel image, making 784 features\)\.

-+ Call the estimator `fit` method
++ Calls the estimator `fit` method

   ```
   // train